Famous mosaic tile mural of Jesus Christ featured on the Hesburgh Library celebrating 50 years 1963-2013

 Learn more about our mission

-The Department of Romance Languages and Literatures features a vigorous cohort of mid-career and younger scholar-teachers with strong research profiles and publication records, national and in some cases international reputations, and a remarkable record of securing grants and outside support for research from the agencies (National Endowment for the Humanities, American Council of Learned Societies, Guggenheim, Fulbright) used by the National Research Council in its rankings.
-Faculty work in areas that intersect directly, along interdisciplinary and interdepartmental trajectories, with some of the University of Notre Dame’s strongest areas of research and teaching.
+The Department of Romance Languages and Literatures houses a vigorous cohort of nationally and, in some cases, internationally recognized scholar-teachers with strong research profiles and publication records.
+Our faculty also boasts an impressive record of securing grants and outside support for research from the agencies - such as the National Endowment for the Humanities, the American Council of Learned Societies, Guggenheim, and Fulbright - that are used by the National Research Council in its rankings.
+Faculty in the Department of Romance Languages and Literatures work in areas that intersect along interdisciplinary and interdepartmental trajectories, with some of the University of Notre Dame’s strongest areas of research and teaching.

-Over the last decade, the Department has embarked on an unprecedented period of doctoral-level research in addition to our already outstanding tradition in undergraduate education.
+Over the last decade, the Department of Romance Languages and Literatures has embarked on an unprecedented period of graduate-level research.
 The M.A.
 Program offers a comprehensive two-year course of study that cultivates strong theoretical and analytical skills.
 The Ph.D. in Literature is an innovative interdisciplinary program that allows intellectually creative students to design their own course of study both within and across traditional disciplinary boundaries.
 Students with interests in Medieval and Renaissance culture also are able to take advantage of the Ph.D. program offered through Notre Dame’s renowned Medieval Institute.